Chat with us on WhatsApp

 How to find a good hair transplant surgeon in the UK

 Make sure you do your research!
 Choosing a surgeon who will have your best interests at heart is essential.
 A surgeon or clinic attempting to pressure you into anything is a red flag.
+Visit their website to see examples of the hair restoration results they have gotten for patients.
+The photos should be clear and show details.
+Ask yourself if the results are consistently good.

 An honest and open hair transplant surgeon will not hesitate to decline to perform surgery if he believes the procedure will not yield a satisfactory result or will not meet your expectations.
 A good hair transplant surgeon may also advise postponing your plans for hair transplant surgery until you are older or under medications to ensure hair loss is more stable.
+A reputable hair transplant surgeon will always insist on consulting with a prospective patient in person or online before a procedure.
+In this consultation, your surgeon will discuss your expectations and assess whether they can be met.
+Be wary of any clinic that has salespeople offering treatment plans and surgical recommendations.

 Questions to ask during your hair transplant consultation